 Beloit officials say one of their biggest draws is their beloved team mascot, Snappy, a life sized turtle.
 Credit the Snappers for also having lots of free fireworks shows throughout the summer.

-Great ticket prices in Beloit make this another family friendly baseball destination.
-Seats in the entire stadium average less than $6 per ticket.
+Great ticket prices in Beloit make this a family friendly baseball destination.
+Seats in the entire stadium average less than $9 per ticket.
 Food of choice: a “Snappy Burger,” which is a bratwurst and hamburger served together.